yrong/koa-neo4j-starter-kit/README.md

 ```

 ## Usage

 To run the server, you need a running Neo4j instance.
-Set your Neo4j config (boltUrl, user and password) in [settings.js](https://github.com/assister-ai/koa-neo4j-starter-kit/blob/master/src/settings.js#L4)
+Set your Neo4j config (boltUrl and password) in [settings.js](https://github.com/assister-ai/koa-neo4j-starter-kit/blob/master/src/settings.js#L27)

 For development: